Who are we at Keeping Well in South East London?

-- Use our live chat in the footer to start speaking to one of our trained Psychological Wellbeing Practitioners (available Monday to Friday from 9am to 5pm).
+- Use our live chat in the footer to start speaking to a KWSEL practitioner (available Monday to Thursday 9am to 8pm and Friday from 9am to 5pm).
 Chat works best on Google Chrome and from a mobile or tablet.
 It will not work on Internet Explorer 7 - If you are unable to use or see the chat button then please download and use Google Chrome.

 Other support is also available and you can check out a range of self-help materials and videos in our resources section.

 - Cognitive Behavioural Therapy (CBT): this therapy is effective for the treatment of a range of anxiety disorders and depression.
 CBT can be provided individually or in a group and it focuses on people’s thoughts, feelings, actions and bodily sensations and understands how they are all connected.
 When people feel worried or distressed they often fall into patterns of thinking and responding which can worsen how they feel.
 CBT mainly focusses on the here and now but important events from the past may also be discussed.
-Keeping well therapists are also trained to deliver sub-specialities of CBT including trauma-focussed CBT, which is an effective treatment for symptoms of Post-traumatic Stress Disorder (PTSD) and couples therapy which can help people with their relationship.
+CBT therapists may also be trained to deliver sub-specialities of CBT including trauma-focussed CBT, which is an effective treatment for symptoms of Post-Traumatic Stress Disorder (PTSD), and couples therapy which can help people with their relationship.

-- EMDR - (Eye Movement Desensitization and Reprocessing) – is another therapy focussed on the treatment of Post-traumatic Stress Disorder (PTSD).
-It is an 8-phase treatment and part of the treatment involves specific eye movements during the session to help process traumatic memories.
+- EMDR - (Eye Movement Desensitization and Reprocessing) – is another therapy focussed on the treatment of PTSD.
+Part of the treatment involves specific eye movements during the session to help re-process traumatic memories.

-- Brief psychodynamic therapies (including Interpersonal Therapy and Dynamic Interpersonal Therapy) - Keeping well has therapists trained in brief psychodynamic psychotherapy developed for treating depression.
-Psychodynamic therapies explore difficult experiences in the past that continue to affect the way people feel and behave in the present and place particular emphasis on difficulties in relationships.
+- Brief psychodynamic therapies (including Interpersonal Therapy and Dynamic Interpersonal Therapy) - psychodynamic therapies explore difficult experiences in the past that continue to affect the way people feel and behave in the present and place particular emphasis on difficulties in relationships.